robwinter96/Starbucks-Capstone-Project/README.md

 # Starbucks-Capstone-Project

-# Forecasting Offer Views: How Random Forest Classifiers Boost Starbucks Marketing Campaigns
+# Predicting Offer Views: How Random Forest Classifiers Boost Starbucks Marketing Campaigns

 ## Overview
 This report presents a study that aimed to predict whether users of the Starbucks app will view offers if they are sent to them.
 3 classifier models were trialled to make these predictions which included Random Forest Classifier, Logistic Regression and K-Nearest Neighbor.
 The results of this study have the potential to greatly improve the effectiveness of marketing campaigns for businesses like Starbucks.